 If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you.
 Read our full disclosure here.

 In this post, I’ll show you how to find Disney hotels in disguise on these sites and suggestions for saving even more with a promo code.
-You can easily link these reservations to My Disney Experience and get all of your Disney benefits – MagicBands, Magical Express, and more.
+You can even link these reservations to My Disney Experience and get all of your Disney benefits – free MagicBands, Magical Express, and more.

 How To Find Secret Disney World Hotels on Hotwire